Organizations and Project Managers | Velopi

 Morgen’s final analogy – “Organizations as Flux and Transformation” – draws on chaos theory to bring some words of comfort to those of us who feel that our organizations make no sense at all.
 Large, modern organizations are extremely complicated and the internal structures seem by turns ordered and chaotic.
 However “despite all the unpredictability, coherent order always emerges out of the randomness and surface chaos” (p.262).

 Velopi’s project management training courses cover organization structure, mainly in terms of projectized, matrix and functional organizations.
-If this area is intriguing for you, you might consider one of our project management certification courses that are held in Dublin, Cork, Limerick and Galway.
-Find out more by visiting our training page or by contacting us directly.
+If this area is intriguing for you, you might consider one of our project management certification courses that are held in Dublin, Cork, Limerick and Galway as well as virtually.